Virus fears, China diplomacy loom over Singapore Airshow

 “The numbers are even worse this week, more like 60-70% down over pre-crisis schedule and changing daily,” head consultant Rob Morris said in a post on Twitter on Tuesday.

-Still, some companies announced deals at the show including European turboprop maker ATR.
+Still, some companies announced deals at the show including European turboprop maker ATR (AIR.PA)(LDOF.MI).

 It said Papua New Guinea airline PNG Air would become a launch customer for a short take-off and landing version of its ATR 42-600 with an order for three aircraft.